aws-samples/con317-reinvent19/README.md

 * Now our user1 profile can't make any changed to NetworkPolicies any longer

 ### Enabling and parsing the audit trail for EKS control plane activity

+Amazon EKS control plane logging provides audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account.
+These logs make it easy for you to secure and run your clusters.
+In this section we are going to analyze the control plane logs to track the activities we performed on our cluster until now.

 The EKS control plane will send logs about various aspects of its operation to CloudWatch logs.
-This logging needs to be turned on but if you Next Next through the console's EKS creation or run a minimal eksctl command it may not have been.
+This logging needs to be turned on but if you follow defaults while creating a cluster on the console, or run a minimal eksctl command it may not have been.

 In our case we requested that it be in our cluster.yaml file that was used by eksctl to create the cluster.
 You can verify that by:
 * Going to the AWS Console in the Oregon region